 To learn more about the eager-to-please Cavapoo, see the Cavapoo – The Cavalier King Charles Spaniel Poodle Mix.

-Perhaps one of the most popular small Poodle mixes, the Yorkipoo is a cross between a Yorkshire Terrier and a Poodle.
+This is perhaps one of the most popular small Poodle mixes.
+The Yorkipoo is a cross between a Yorkshire Terrier and a Poodle.

 Yorkipoos may reach just 4 pounds or up to 15 pounds, depending on their parents’ respective sizes.